iandrewt/ingress-nginx/docs/user-guide/third-party-addons/opentelemetry.md

 # sets whether or not to trust incoming telemetry spans
 opentelemetry-trust-incoming-span

+# sets the propagation type for outgoing spans
+opentelemetry-propagation-type

 # specifies the port to use when uploading traces, Default: 4317
 otlp-collector-port